skykhs3/skykhs3.github.io/_tabs/c-v.md

     <h3 id="New Ara"><b>New Ara</b></h3>
     <p>This is the official community app for KAIST students.</p>
     <a href="/posts/retropective-new-ara/"><strong>Role and Responsibilities:</strong><br/></a>
-    I participated as an app developer using Flutter, collaborating with another team member to handle all aspects of the process, from planning to deployment.<br/><br/>
+    I participated as an app developer using Flutter and collaborated with another team member to handle all aspects of the process, from planning to deployment.<br/><br/>
     <b>Technologies I Used:</b><br/>
     <img src="/assets/img/resume/flutter.svg" class="img-fluid" alt="Flutter Logo"><br/><br/>
     <b>Reference</b><br/>